ncatlab/nlab-content/pages/5767.md

 ## Applications

-Apart from applications in [[tropical geometry]], the main-plus and max-plus algebras have extensive use in providing algebraic models for simple [[discrete event system]]s related to timed [[Petri nets]].
+Apart from applications in [[tropical geometry]], the min-plus and max-plus algebras have extensive use in providing algebraic models for simple [[discrete event system]]s related to timed [[Petri nets]].

 ## References